pinto-org/exchange-interface/libs/sdk-diamond/README.md

 <img src="https://github.com/BeanstalkFarms/Beanstalk-Brand-Assets/blob/main/BEAN/bean-128x128.png" alt="Beanstalk logo" align="right" width="120" />

-# Beanstalk SDK
+# Exchange-pinto SDK

-This is a JavaScript SDK for the [ExchangeSDK](https://pinto.money/) web app.
+This is a JavaScript SDK for the [Exchange-pinto](https://pinto.money/) web app.

-The current version of the Beanstalk SDK is considered a beta release.
+The current version of the Exchange-pinto SDK is considered a beta release.
 The codebase is novel and has not been tested in the "real world" prior to use by Root and Paradox.
-Use of the Beanstalk SDK could result in loss of funds, whether due to bugs or misuse.
+Use of the Exchange-pinto SDK could result in loss of funds, whether due to bugs or misuse.

-The SDK is dependent on Beanstalk, and therefore inherits all of the risks associated with Beanstalk.
-The security of Beanstalk is assumed.
-For an exhaustive list, consult the [Beanstalk whitepaper](https://bean.money/docs/beanstalk.pdf) and [Beanstalk DAO Disclosures](https://docs.bean.money/disclosures).
+The SDK is dependent on Exchange-pinto, and therefore inherits all of the risks associated with Exchange-pinto.
+The security of Exchange-pinto is assumed.
+For an exhaustive list, consult the [Pinto whitepaper](https://pinto.money/docs/exchange-pinto.pdf) and [Exchange-pinto DAO Disclosures](https://docs.pinto.money/).

 ## Using the SDK